-Andre Evans & Associates, PLLC provides small to medium sized businesses with the wide range of affordable legal services needed to form, grow, and protect their organization.
-The Firm provides litigation services in Texas, but we offer transactional services to all small and medium sized business.
+Andre Evans & Associates, PLLC provides small to medium-sized businesses with a wide range of affordable legal services needed to form, grow, and protect their organization.
+The Firm provides litigation services in Texas, but we offer transactional services to all small and medium-sized business.

 Business & partnership disputes.
 Even good companies and well thought-out partnerships can take wrong turns, or end up in external or internal disputes.
 With something as important as your business and livelihood on the line, you need appropriate legal representation to assist you in trying to reach the best possible outcome.

 Business entity selection & formation.
 Limited liability companies (LLCs), for-profit corporations, non-profit corporations, partnerships . . . each has its own advantages but also its own issues to be mindful of.
 To build a successful business, which can grow and prosper efficiently but also weather the challenging times, you need to start with the proper foundation.